pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 ## How it started

-In one of the first community workshops, I crossed paths with another person who loves to teach probably every skill he has.

 His positive influence helped me figure out a list of traits I wanted to possess.
 Traits, which neither a book, nor a podcast or school would ever be able to teach me.
 They could only be learned by practice and experience.
 Hence I needed to learn from him!

 He shared a video on what might be holding you back.
 It's actually always our _own thoughts_ that do, self-made stories of what we can do, and (above all) what we cannot do.
 I learned an important lesson that day!